Investment Practices, Beliefs, Truisms

 There’s no rocket science to investing.
 There’s just time and hard work that it takes to do it well.
 There is no superior formula, algorithm, or mouse trap.

-When you work with a firm that has a large investment committee, the investments that they make reflect a combination of biases, corporate agendas, inter-office politics, and business considerations.
-In other words, general mediocrity.
-You are better served with a firm that works hard to mitigate all of that.
+When you work with a firm that has a large investment committee, the investments that they make can reflect a combination of biases, corporate agendas, inter-office politics, and business considerations.
+These scenarios can lead to general mediocrity.
+Townsend believes you are best served by a firm that works hard to mitigate all of that.

 Prices reflect a set of expectations.
 Since markets are completely unpredictable, we try to stack the odds of favorable outcomes in our favor by just owning good long-term investments.
 And owning good investments means assets that are going to cash flow, and we want to pay less for that cash flow than what it is worth in the present.
 That sometimes is going to mean owning things that are out of favor or controversial.

-In the process of trying to prop up economies by suppressing the price of credit, the Federal Reserve has overridden the price discovery mechanism and distorted asset prices, perverted incentives, and in the process created a speculative/risky environment.
+It is our opinion that in the process of trying to prop up economies by suppressing the price of credit, the Federal Reserve has obscured the price discovery mechanism and the result is a possible distortion of asset prices and incentives, and, it has contributed to a speculative/risky environment.
 It is important to understand the incentives of the Fed and impact on the financial system and pricing.

 “Acknowledging what you don’t know is the dawning of wisdom.” – Charlie Munger